dosyacat/CS180-group-proj/README.md

 The ClientConnectServerThread class manages the connection between the client and server, handling communication.
 It includes a parameterized constructor to initialize the socket and a run method to execute thread tasks.
 This threaded approach enables efficient client-server interaction, ensuring smooth data exchange.

+## EditProfile.java

+The EditProfile class generates a menu for editing user profiles, providing options to modify various details.
+It adheres to the EditProfileInterface and features buttons for editing username, password, email, bio, and message privacy.

 ## Interface.DataBaseInterface.java

 The Interface.DataBaseInterface defines methods for database management in Java.
 It covers adding users, checking credentials, displaying user info with profile pictures, and finding users by username.
 It's a blueprint for implementing database operations, ensuring standardized interaction with user data.
 Implementing classes customize these methods as needed.